 There are a number of important documents you will need to carry whilst driving around France.

-You need to carry your full UK driving license, including the photo and paper counterpart.
-However, for whatever reason, if you don’t have access to both parts, we recommend that you should always carry your passport or get an International Driving Permit which you can get your hands on for about £5.50 for most post office branches.
+- Your full UK driving license, including the photo and paper counterpart.
+However, if, for whatever reason you don’t have access to both parts, then we recommend you carry your passport with you at all times, or even better, apply for an International Driving Permit before setting off.
+This can be purchased for about £5.50 from most post office branches.

-Before you hit the road, it’s essential to make sure that you have all of the compulsory items needed, which are:
+Before you hit the road in France, it’s essential you have all of these other compulsory items:-

 - Warning triangle

 - An Norme Française (NF ) approved breathalyser

 Alongside the compulsory items, we recommend that you also carry these:-